LINGYUAN1201/NewsScraper_Google/README.md

 ## Features

-- Scrape news articles from Google News RSS feeds.
+- Scrape news articles from Google News.
 - Filter news articles based on specified date ranges.
 - Search for news articles using customizable keywords with AND/OR logic.
 - Save the scraped news data to an Excel file.